0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Here, the narrator's desire to "show they're mine" exposes an underlying anxiety about public perception, a need to perform ownership for an external audience.
 The narrator fears being unseen or invalidated unless his relationship is visibly claimed.
 The final "don't go" cements the power imbalance; he is dependent, fragile, and already anticipating loss.
 Overall, the first song makes it clear that the dynamics between these two characters do not start off on a good leg, and as the album progresses, it will continue to sour as more information is revealed about them.
 ## Song III: dish rags

-Coming from the last song, *dish rags* takes the uncertainty the narrator has with his

-- The song has the narrator coming to terms with how their relationship with their lover has gotten sour overtime
-- The narrator thinks their partner has changed, but soon realizes that, regardless of how much they love them, he ends up getting abused both physically and mentally by the end of the song
+Coming from the last song, *dish rags* takes the uncertainty the narrator has with his current relationship and makes it a reality.
+This song takes place towards the end of the relationship as they begin to realize how sour their relationship with their lover has gotten overtime.
+Broken up into three parts, the first part has hope that the lover can change back to how he was at the beginning of the relationship and would be willing to do anything in their power to make this a reality.
+However, the second part informs the audience that they see the writing on the wall as .
+During the last part, the narrator gives into coming back to meet with their lover, only for them to betray their trust and abuse them for yet another time as the narrator wishes to go home and never see them again.
+This continuous cycle of hurt is not exclusive to this song, but it is the first one to establish the more cynical nature that the lover has towards the narrator.
+Here, it is made clear that the lover is fully aware of the power imbalance he has over the narrator as he continuously exploits the one-way love for his own gain.

 ### Part I: The Shining “Son”